-I found the answer to my fears and panic within the teachings of the Perennial Wisdom Teachings.
-The ancient writings are known as the philosophia perennis, an early nineteenth-century phrase that points towards a shared universal truth that echoes within all of the world religions.
+I found the answer to my most of my fears and panic within the teachings of the Perennial Wisdom Teachings.
+These ancient writings are known as the philosophia perennis, an early nineteenth-century phrase that points towards a shared universal truth that echoes within all of the world religions.
 I had no idea that Jesus the Christ, the Buddha, Rumi the Poet, and Lao Tzu were all pointing towards the same infinite, edgeless, seamless, eternal Truth…we are not separate beings, there is only Oneness, a Unicity, seemingly appearing.

 Just to drill down a bit further, we are taught as children to know “ourselves” as separate beings operating from shared, learned beliefs and concepts.
 The personal self is taught to name, label, and describe appearances using mental knowings.
 The human brain likes comparing a “me” to a “you.”
 The mental self believes it is separate from other selves and living within a tangible world of 8 billion other selves.

 On the other hand, we have the capacity to perceive reality differently.
 This other perspective is without separation; yet noticing how “what is appearing” or, Life, is unfolding effortlessly as this edgeless, empty, unicity.
 What is appearing is edgeless, seamless awareness and aliveness that is infinite, outside of a mental time and space, and is not separate and personal.
 This is the unitive, oneness perspective of all the great sages.

 Reading these essays, I encourage you to observe and listen with your heart…to intuit and feel how easily human minds create an imaginary personal self where none exists.
 I know, it seems crazy.
 It’s not.